 David A. Brandon has served as our Chairman, Chief Executive Officer and as a Director since March 1999.
 Mr. Brandon has also served as Chairman, Chief Executive Officer and as a Manager of Domino's Pizza LLC since March 1999.

-L. David Mounts has served as our Chief Financial Officer, Executive Vice President of Finance since November 2005.
+Mr. Brandon was President and Chief Executive Officer of Valassis, Inc., a company in the sales promotion and coupon industries, from 1989 to 1998 and Chairman of the Board of Directors of Valassis, Inc. from 1997 to 1998.
+Mr. Brandon serves on the Boards of Directors of The TJX Companies, Inc., Burger King Corporation and Kaydon Corporation.
+Mr. Brandon also serves on the Board of Regents for the University of Michigan.